If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - 2 hive blockers – used to block the entrance to the beehive to keep off invaders such as wasps.

-- Mesh floor – for maximum aeration of the beehive and also prevent a pathway for mites and debris to fall into the inspection tray.
+- Mesh floor – for maximum aeration of the beehive and also to prevent a pathway for mites and debris to fall into the inspection tray.

 - Guide – a free guide for the beekeeper, fully packed with useful information to help you when raising your bees.